DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 It must be placed on the optical interface of the smart meter.
 > [!TIP]
 > There are some smart meters with dimm IR transmitters in the optical interface which makes it impossible for the IR reading head to receive information.
-> You can check this by filming the optical interface with a camera which makes the emitted IR light visible.
+> You can check this by filming the optical interface with a camera which makes the emitted IR light visible to the human eye.
-> In my case (Logarex smart meter) this required me to adjust the sensitivity of the IR reading head by soldering a different resistor to the voltage divider.
+> In my case (Logarex smart meter) this required me to increase the sensitivity of the IR reading head by soldering a different resistor to the voltage divider.

 ## Integrate the components to Home Assistant
 > [!IMPORTANT]